-When the challenge for credit process involves an invigilated examination refer to the Undergraduate Exam Request and Completion Policy, except in the case of Supplemental Exams.
+When the challenge for credit process involves an invigilated examination refer to the individualized study course exam request process, except in the case of Supplemental Exams.
 Supplemental Examinations are not allowed in the challenge for credit process.

 Examination Invigilation Network

 Challenge for Credit

 Supplemental Examinations

 Unwritten/Multiple Examinations